Magyartanulas/magyartanulas.github.io/conditional_mood.md

 *Barnabás: Már nem számít...* - (It doesn't matter / He/she no longer counts).

-The `el-` as well as `meg-` makes the verb telic, telicity will be covered at a later date.

 The word `akkor` means then, and is used as an immediate follow-up.

 * Ha mindenható lennél, akkor mi lenne az első dolog megváltaztotnál a világban?
 (If you were almighty, then what would be the first thing you would change in the world?)